 Beyond these examples

-These snippets focus on specific member-level features: non-authoritative member grants and time-based IAM conditions.
+These snippets focus on specific EKM connection IAM features: non-authoritative member grants and time-based IAM Conditions.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as EKM connections (referenced as example_ekmconnection) and a GCP project with KMS API enabled.
-They focus on granting access to connections rather than creating the connections themselves.
+The examples reference pre-existing infrastructure such as EKM connections (example_ekmconnection) and GCP project and location configuration.
+They focus on granting access to individual members rather than managing complete IAM policies.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how member grants are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how member-level IAM grants are wired, not provide drop-in access control modules.
 See the EkmConnectionIamMember resource reference for all available configuration options.

 Let's manage GCP Cloud KMS EKM Connection IAM Access